Plant Description

 The only pest these plants seem to be affected by is the snail, so it's advisable to use snail bait around them.
 Although the plants are very forgiving of neglect, an occasional drink of water, a scattering of slow-release fertiliser in spring, and a blanket of compost tucked around them at the same time will encourage them in their ground-covering ways.
 Tip-pruning the plants after flowering will help to produce thicker growth.

 Propagation is simplicity itself.
-Just snap off a piece in spring or summer, stick it into the ground or a pot of propagating mix and keep it watered for a while.
-They can also be grown from leaf cuttings placed into a pot of perlite or vermiculite (which can be mixed with hydrated coco peat): stick the stem vertically into the perlite and push the leaf down so it is making contact with the surface of the mixture.
+Just snap off a piece, stick it into the ground or a pot of propagating mix and keep it watered for a while.
+The best months of the year to do this seem to be March, April and November.
+They can also be grown from leaf cuttings placed into a pot of propagating mix: stick the stem vertically into the perlite and push the leaf down so it is making contact with the surface of the mixture.
 Keep in a sheltered, humid environment (such as a large, clear plastic box with a lid and drainage holes drilled at the bottom); it should take root within eight weeks.
 Obtaining pieces from other gardeners is a good way to build up a collection of rhizomatous Begonia.
 The plants get exhausted after about five years, when it is time to replace them with a freshly propagated specimen.
-Cuttings strike easily; the best months of the year to do this seem to be March, April and November.

 Rhizomatous Begonia